Embiid to sit out 1st leg of Sixers' back-to-back against Kings

 Joel Embiid will be on the sidelines for the Sixers’ first game of 2025.

-The team listed Embiid as out for its Wednesday night matchup with the Kings with a simple designation of “Rest.”
+The team initially listed Embiid as out for its Wednesday night matchup with the Kings with a simple designation of “Rest,” then changed that to “left foot sprain.”
 The game is the first leg of a back-to-back that finishes Thursday against the Warriors.

 Embiid has worn a protective mask since returning from a sinus fracture on Dec.
 20. He scored a season-high 37 points Monday in the Sixers’ win over the Trail Blazers and has totaled 96 over his last three games on just 57 field goal attempts.